collective/volto-hydra/README.md

 - browse in your frontend and Hydra will change context so AdminUI actions are on the current page you are seeing.
 - add a page in hydra and it will appear.
    - Note: You now need to create a page and give it a title before editing.
-      - This has the benifit that images added during editing always default to being contained inside the page.
+      - This has the benefit that images added during editing always default to being contained inside the page.
 - edit a page and after you save it will reload the iframe and the changes will appear on your frontend.
    - they will be able to add blocks the frontend specifies that it can support.
 - remove a page.
-- all other volto features outside editing work the same.
+- all other Volto features outside editing work the same.

 ### Level 2: Enable Frontend block selection and Quanta Toolbar